 Here at CWRU, we recommend placing content into Modules to help guide students through your course materials.
 Content can also be placed into the Files area; content added to Files must be an actual file (doc, pdf, ppt, etc).
 Web links, YouTube videos, or other dynamic content is not supported in the Files area.
 For this reason, we prefer to use Modules.
 Modules also support prerequisites, requirements, and MasteryPaths, which give you the ability to customize how students interact with your materials.
 Canvas also has a feature called Pages, which let you build more robust content pages combining several types of information.

-For more information on the benefits of Modules, Files, and Pages, please see out Canvas for Instructors site.
+For more information on the benefits of Modules, Files, and Pages, please see out Canvas Resources site.